SeraphAgent/seraph-staking-contracts/updated-main-abi/DETAILS.md

 - **Staking Cap & Minimum Lock Time:** 5% SERAPH & 2 weeks.
 - **Approval Required:** Users must approve the contract to spend tokens before staking.
-- **Lock Period:** Tokens can only be unstaked after the lock period expires.
+- **Lock Period:** Tokens can only be unstaked after the lock period expires after any `stake` call (2 weeks).
 - **Sufficient Rewards:** The contract must have enough rewards before claims can be processed.
+Distributed in random times to stakers.

 ## Function Guide & Integration